 What is a naming ceremony?

-- A naming ceremony is an alternative option for parents to celebrate and welcome a child into the family, usually inviting relations and friends to share in the occasion.
+- A naming ceremony is an option for parents to celebrate and welcome a child into the family, usually inviting relations and friends to share in the occasion.

 - As a parent you make promises of commitment to your child as a way of saying that you will try to be as good a parent as possible.

-- Friends or relatives chosen by you take part in the ceremony as 'Supporting Adults'.
+- Friends or relatives chosen by you can take part in the ceremony as 'Supporting Adults'.
 They pledge a special relationship with the child and grandparents can take part in the ceremony too.